Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Methods and their performance

 As a final test we apply the studied and newly-developed techniques to a signal generated by a globally coupled oscillatory ensemble, see Eqs.~\eqref{eq:bvdp}.
 The individual units are governed by the Bonhoeffer–van der Pol equations.
 This system can be treated as a simple model of neuronal rhythmical activity.

 We consider a large number of oscillators and choose the parameters such that the system exhibits weak collective chaos, see test oscillators Sec.~\ref{sec:test} for more details on the system and Fig.~\ref{fig:ensemb_traj} for a depiction of the mean-field orbit.
 We assume that we observe collective dynamics.
 This example is a hard test.
 In this case, not only is the ground truth phase model unknown to us, but since the system is chaotic, we know that there exists no phase description that can exactly describe the local deviations~\cite{chaotic_schwabedal}.
 We, therefore, estimate the goodness of inference solely based on how well the inferred model reproduces observations; namely, we consider the ratio of errors~\eqref{eq:Z_error} and \eqref{eq:Z0_error}: $E_Z/E_{Z0}$.
 Our IPID-1 method performs best and yields an error ratio of less than half, while other methods perform rather poorly.
 Figure~\ref{fig:ensemble_prcs} shows all the corresponding phase response curves and the values of errors in a bar plot.
-We generated the empirical PRCs using the mean field in the $x$ variable as our observable, $s=X$, and exploiting biphasic pulses as before.
+We inferred the empirical PRCs using the mean field in the $x$ variable as our observable, $s=X$, and exploiting bipolar pulses as before.
 Next, we deconvolved all curves to obtain the theoretical phase response curves.
-We performed the inference on a different observable $s=X+2Y$ of the same system and obtained similar results.
+We also performed the inference on a different observable $s=X+2Y$ of the same system and obtained similar results.

 Only three techniques can infer the amplitude response: the Hilbert-based, auxiliary oscillator-based, and IPID-1.
 The first two methods yield the effective ARC.
-In contrast, our technique estimates the infinitesimal isostable curve $I(\vp)$.
+In contrast, the IPID-1technique estimates the infinitesimal isostable curve $I(\vp)$.
 Hence, for comparison, we recompute $I(\vp)$ into the ARC in the following way: first, using the infinitesimal curve $I(\vp)$ and pulse shape $\mathcal{P}(t)$ we evaluate the isostable shift $\Delta \psi$.
 Then we relate it to the ARC.
-For a particular phase $\vp^*$, we integrate the first-order dynamics~(\ref{eq:Winfree},\ref{eq:iso}) with the considered pulse shape $\mathcal{P}(t)$ to obtain phase as a function of time, $\vp(t)$, via~Eq.(\ref{eq:phase_in_time_for_pulse}), and then compute the effective isostable shift as:
+For a particular phase $\vp^*$, we integrate the first-order dynamics~(\ref{eq:Winfree},\ref{eq:iso}) with the considered pulse shape $\mathcal{P}(t)$ to obtain phase as a function of time, $\vp(t)$, by solving the Winfree equation with the initial condition $\vp(t=0) = \vp^*$, and then compute the effective isostable shift as: